NorwegianVeterinaryInstitute/BioinfTraining/introduction.md

 ## 2017-12-14

 During this session you will:
- * learn how to use FastQC to check the quality of fastq files
+ * learn how to use FastQC to check the quality of fastq data.
  * learn how to use Trimmomatic to trim/remove adapter and low quality reads.